-G1: The cells look more like healthy tissue (well differentiated).
+G1: The cells look more like healthy tissue and is well differentiated.

 G2: The cells are only moderately differentiated.

-G3: The cells don’t resemble healthy tissue (poorly differentiated).
+G3: The cells don’t resemble healthy tissue and is poorly differentiated.

 Used with permission of the American Joint Committee on Cancer (AJCC), Chicago, Illinois.
 The original source for this material is the AJCC Cancer Staging Manual, Seventh Edition (2010) published by Springer-Verlag New York, www.cancerstaging.net.

 Information about the cancer’s stage and grade will help the doctor recommend a treatment plan.
 The next section helps explain the treatment options for this type of cancer.
 Use the menu on the side of your screen to select Treatment Options, or you can select another section, to continue reading this guide.